jonathanw82/hello-django/README.md

 push to heroku = git push heroku master

-an error will happen Error while running '$ python manage.py collectstatic --noinput'. this is telling us heroku cant find any static files such as javascript or class
+an error will happen Error while running '$ python manage.py collectstatic --noinput'. this is telling us heroku cant find any static files such as javascript or css

 to disable this  = heroku config:set DISABLE_COLLECTSTATIC=1
 then repush to heroku